Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/960a5653-72aa-44ec-b377-c282f8025a2a)

 *Figure 1.
 Image of the search bar in windows 10 and also the windows button itself.
-Taken by self.*
+Image by Steven Grevera.*

 2: Hold down shift on your keyboard as you click on “Restart”.

 ![#2](https://github.com/user-attachments/assets/8e67974b-ed88-4a5d-b85a-da95b9a5fd3b)

 *Figure 2.
 Image of what happens after you click the windows button and that you must press restart.
-Taken by self.*
+Image by Steven Grevera.*

 3: You should now be presented with the “Advanced Startup” screen.
 Click on the “Troubleshoot” option.

 ![#3](https://github.com/user-attachments/assets/d3949b87-a88a-4081-883a-19a379611766)

+*Figure 3.
+Image of the user being presented with the Advanced Startup screen.
+Circling it with red to indicate it must be clicked.
+(Image From: https://www.tenforums.com/attachments/tutorials/259099d1576354505-boot-advanced-startup-options-windows-10-a-3-startup_options.jpg)*

 4: Click on Startup Settings.

 ![#4](https://github.com/user-attachments/assets/cc9a8f57-40a6-47c3-a2da-0f7630bcee84)

+*Figure 4.
+Image of the user being presented with the next screen and being prompted to click on Startup Settings as it's circled with red.
+(Image From: https://ms.codes/cdn/shop/articles/b6f591d9-227c-8ef1-80bc-5139e82b62ac.png?v=1709223211)*

 5: Click on “Restart” as it pops up.